cecoulombe/Sage_App/README.md

 ## Download the APK

-You can  downlaod the APK from:
+You can  download the APK from:
 - **GitHub Releases**: [latest release](https://github.com/cecoulombe/Sage_App/releases)
 OR
 - Directly from this repository: Navigate to the [`apk/`](./apk/) folder and download the `sage_app.apk` file.

 ## Running the App
+Below are the instructions for running the app on an Android emulator or physical device.
+Choose the method that works best for you.

 ### 1. On an Emulator
 1. Download and install **Android Studio**: [Android Studio Download](https://developer.android.com/studio).